Man for Others

 "There is something very special when you have a very, very good friend who is also a priest.
 The friendship is not exactly the same, and I think it is very important for a vocation and for a priest, especially as a member of a religious community, to be able to be supported by friends who are priests.
 So I thank the Lord for this gift of priesthood, men who are so deeply connected to Him, and who are able to give so much.
 They are poor instruments in themselves but God is really, really giving so much through them and in them.
 So, thank you, Lord."

-26 - Father David Nixon, who's a Missionary of the Sacred Heart from England, describes the 2 priests who've particularly inspired him: his school chaplain Father Douglas Lamb and Father Tommy Hughes MSC, a 'true Missionary of the Sacred Heart'.
+26 - Father David Nixon, who's a Missionary of the Sacred Heart from England, describes the two priests who've particularly inspired him: his school chaplain Father Douglas Lamb and Father Tommy Hughes MSC, a 'true Missionary of the Sacred Heart'.

 "He was somebody who presented an experience of faith and showed us the face of God in a very down to earth, a very human way, a very friendly, warm and compassionate way and that really showed me that priesthood was a great way of serving people, of being close to people, of bringing God's love to people and people to God's love."